 Gold Focused Exchange Traded Receipts

-Exchange-Traded Receipts are very similar to ETFs because they both hold physical gold to back their value and are traded on the TSX exchange.
+Exchange-Traded Receipts are very similar to ETFs because they hold physical gold to back their value and are traded on the TSX exchange.
 However, a major difference is that Exchange Traded Receipts are sponsored by the Royal Canadian Mint rather than a financial services company.

 In the case of exit through cashing out, investors get cash amounting to 95% of the lower ETR price on the redemption date or the volume-weighted average price of the previous five trading days.